Borgenicht Fellowship Program for Community Leaders

 Support the Leaders Doing the Work

-Drawing from their own personal journeys, together they are united in their desire to advance the rights of individuals from IRGs through direct service, advocacy, and research.
-Please read below for more details about each of our Fellows and their efforts below.
+Below is our inaugural group of six incredible leaders who are challenging the status quo that makes it difficult for individuals to leave or deviate from IRGs.
+Drawing from their personal journeys, they are united in their desire to advance the rights of individuals from IRGs through direct service, advocacy, and research.

 The Rights and Religions Forum is a 501c3 non-profit founded to create spaces and curate conversations around these often ignored and complex questions, giving a voice to the oppressed and vulnerable within isolated religious communities.
 All donations are tax-deductible.